zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-creating-index.md

 # How to Create Index in Database with Entity Framework Code First

-As of EntityFramework version 6.1, it is possible to create `index` in the database, specifying this directly in the classes in the source code.
-This creation of the indexes is carried out through the `Index` attribute directly to the class property.
+As of Entity Framework version 6.1, it is possible to create `index` in the database, specifying this directly in the classes in the source code.
+This creation of the indexes is carried out through the `Index` attribute directly on the class property.
 But beware: this is only possible using EntityFramework's Migrations feature.

 To demonstrate this feature, let's create a Console project in Visual Studio and add the Entity Framework Code First using the [NuGet](https://nuget-tutorial.net/) package.